Make a Reservation

 - There is a $3 surcharge per reservation/per night's stay to support the reservations system.

 - A single site can be reserved for a maximum of 14 consecutive nights within any 30-day period.
 (No camper is allowed to camp in a park for for more than 14 nights in a 30-day period, and upon reaching that limit, a camper must vacate the park for 16 nights before returning.)

 - An unlimited number of sites/facilities can be reserved in each online session, but each site/facility will be considered a separate reservation.

 - At campgrounds, there is a two-night minimum stay between Friday and Sunday on holiday weekends, Memorial Day through Labor Day.
 However, if you book the site within 7 days of the holiday weekend, you will not be required to adhere to the two-night minimum stay.
 This does not apply to cabins or group campsites.

-- Reservations aren't required for a campsite or picnic shelter if that facility is available.
-Without a reservation, campsites and reservations are on a first-come, first-served basis.
+- Reservations aren't required for some campsites or picnic shelters if that facility is available.
+Without a reservation, these campsites and reservations are on a first-come, first-served basis.
+Not all campsites are available for walk-up; please check with the park for more information.

 - Gift cards are available for future trips to state parks and for some merchandise.